gentlespoon/rshell/README.md

 By [Calvin Bui](https://github.com/cbui005/) and [Angda Song](https://github.com/gentlespoon/)

 Rshell is a Linux command shell implemented in C++.
+Rshell is the course project for UCR CS 100 Software Construction.

 ## Usage
 Reads in commands one line at a time.
 Commands will have the form: